lenkunz/anthropic-proxy/README.md

   - Vision models → OpenAI endpoint with `glm-4.5v` (internal)
 - **Token Scaling**: Proper scaling based on endpoint expectations and real context sizes

+### User-Controlled Endpoint Selection
+Users can override auto-routing by using model name suffixes:

+- **`glm-4.5`** - Auto-routing (default behavior)
+- **`glm-4.5-openai`** - Force OpenAI endpoint for all requests
+- **`glm-4.5-anthropic`** - Force Anthropic endpoint (text only, images still go to OpenAI)

 This behavior applies to both message creation and token counting.
-The routing happens transparently based on content analysis.
+The routing happens transparently based on content analysis and user preference.

 ## Available Models

-The proxy exposes a single universal model:
+The proxy exposes model variants for endpoint control:

-- **glm-4.5**: Universal model that handles both text and vision requests
+- **glm-4.5**: Universal model with auto-routing
   - Text requests: Routed to Anthropic endpoint with proper token scaling
   - Image requests: Automatically routed to OpenAI vision endpoint with proper token scaling
   - Provides consistent interface regardless of content type

+- **glm-4.5-openai**: Force OpenAI endpoint
+  - All requests (text and vision) use OpenAI endpoint
+  - Use when you need OpenAI-specific features or behavior

+- **glm-4.5-anthropic**: Force Anthropic endpoint
+  - Text requests use Anthropic endpoint
+  - Image requests still automatically route to OpenAI (required for vision)
+  - Use when you need Anthropic-specific features for text

-**Note**: The proxy automatically uses the appropriate backend model (`glm-4.5` or `glm-4.5v`) and endpoint routing based on request content.
+**Note**: The proxy automatically uses the appropriate backend model (`glm-4.5` or `glm-4.5v`) and endpoint routing based on request content and user model selection.

 ## API Endpoints

 - `POST /v1/chat/completions` - OpenAI-compatible chat completions
 - `GET /v1/models` - List available models
 - `POST /v1/messages/count_tokens` - Count tokens in messages
-- `POST /v1/messages` - Direct Anthropic API endpoint
+- `POST /v1/messages` - Direct Anthropic API endpoint (supports streaming and non-streaming)
 - `GET /health` - Health check

+**Note**: The `/v1/messages` endpoint has been optimized for compatibility with Anthropic's Claude CLI and other clients.
+It properly handles both streaming (`stream=true`) and non-streaming (`stream=false` or omitted) requests, returning appropriate content types for each mode.

 ## Docker Management